OpenGolfSim/help.opengolfsim.com/desktop/apis/shot-data.md

 - `shot` - The message type for shots

 ### `unit`
-- `metric` - Indicates meters per second for speed and distances (default).
+- `imperial` - (default) Indicates the speed values are in miles per hour
-- `imperial` - Indicates the values are in miles per hour and yards for speed and distances.
+- `metric` - Indicates the speed is supplied in meters per second

-Note: If no unit is supplied, then `metric` will be assumed.
+Note: If no unit is supplied, then `imperial` (MPH) will be assumed.

 ### `shot`
 - `ballSpeed` - The ball speed in miles per hour (`imperial`) or meters per second (`metric`)